The Ongoing Usefulness of the Cross

 Prayer:

-Lord Jesus, thank You that Your cross is not only the ground of our forgiveness but the pattern of our lives.
-Teach us to carry in our bodies Your death — dying to pride, self-reliance, and fear — so that Your life might be seen in us.
+Lord Jesus, thank You that Your cross is the ground of our forgiveness.
+It is also the pattern of our lives.
+Teach us to carry in our bodies Your death.
+Help us die to pride, self-reliance, and fear.
+In this way, Your life is seen in us.
 When we feel weak, remind us that Your power is made perfect there.
 When we suffer, anchor us in resurrection hope.
 Make our lives and ministries cross-shaped and Christ-exalting.
 For Your glory and the good of Your people, Amen.